ChiCubed/InformaticsNotes/chapter4.md

 ## Priority Queue

 A data structure which allows adding elements and popping the smallest / largest / some other as defined by a comparator function.
-If implemented as a binary heap, a common implementation, has `O(log N)` update and pop.
+If implemented as a binary heap, a common implementation, has $$O(log N)$$ update and pop.

 You can provide comparator functions as per the entry on [http://cppreference.com](http://cppreference.com).